-The Company's foreign subsidiaries had accumulated unremitted earnings of \$46.3 million and cash of \$45.2 million at September 30, 2016.
+The Company's foreign subsidiaries had accumulated unremitted earnings of \$48.9 million and cash of \$28.4 million at September 30, 2017.
 No deferred taxes have been provided on these accumulated unremitted earnings because these funds are not needed to meet the liquidity requirements of the Company's U.S. operations and it is the Company's intention to indefinitely reinvest these earnings in continuing international operations.
-In the event these foreign entities' earnings were distributed, it is estimated that U.S. taxes, net of available foreign tax credits, of approximately \$7.4 million would be due, which would correspondingly reduce the Company's net earnings.
-No significant portion of the Company's foreign subsidiaries' earnings was taxed at a very low tax rate.
+In the event these foreign entities' earnings were distributed, it is estimated that U.S. taxes, net of available foreign tax credits, of approximately \$6.9 million would be due, which would correspondingly reduce the Company's net earnings.
+No significant portion of the Company's foreign subsidiaries' earnings was taxed at a rate significantly less than the U.S. statutory tax rate.